c24b/crawax/README.rst

     In case the process is stopped by the user, the queue treatment is saved for next run (and stored in a specific collection `queue` in the database) you can restart process using command restart and clean the current queue using stop.

+But crawtext has other options like reporting by mail the advancement of the crawl

 Complete options in command line
 -----------------------------